Canto-Network/Canto/x/liquidstaking/spec/01_concepts.md

 ## Reward Withdrawal (WIP)

-The rewards accumulated on the **reward module account** can be withdrawn by an arbitrager who has lsToken, at a discounted price.
+The rewards accumulated on the **reward module account** can be withdrawn by anyone who has lsToken, at a discounted price.